-From April 2016 to March 2019, an IRC-based team, led by Prof. Ullrich Kockel and including Prof. Máiréad Nic Craith and Drs Cristina Clopot and Kerstin Pfeiffer, together with colleagues from the Latvian Academy of Culture, Newcastle University and the European Network of Cultural Centres, is undertaking a Work Package on "Cultural forms and expressions of identity in Europe" as part of a major new EU-funded research project
+From April 2016 to March 2019, an IRC-based team, led by Prof. Ullrich Kockel and including Prof. Máiréad Nic Craith and Drs Cristina Clopot and Kerstin Pfeiffer, together with colleagues from the Latvian Academy of Culture, Newcastle University and the European Network of Cultural Centres, undertook a Work Package on "Cultural forms and expressions of identity in Europe" as part of a major new EU-funded research project

 CoHERE explored the ways in which identities in Europe are constructed through heritage representations and performances that connect to ideas of place, history, tradition and belonging.
 The research identified existing heritage practices and discourses in Europe.
 It also identified means to sustain and transmit European heritages that are likely to contribute to the evolution of inclusive, communitarian identities and counteract disaffection with, and division within, the EU.
-The research covers diverse European territories and realities comparatively and in depth.
+The research covered diverse European territories and realities comparatively and in depth.

 A number of modes of representation and performance were explored in the project, from cultural policy, museum display, heritage interpretation, school curricula and political discourse to music and dance performances, food and cuisine, rituals and protest.
 Across an experienced, multidisciplinary consortium we took various theoretical and methodological approaches to these.

-Relevance to the work programme is ensured through key approaches, which are:
+Relevance to the work programme was ensured through key approaches:

 - the relational study of productions and experiences of heritage at institutional, social and personal levels, including research into people's activities and attitudes;